 I would have absolutely no hesitation in recommending Jon to others – I simply couldn’t have afforded not to have him on my side.”

 If a client, local authority or contractor has concerns about your conduct as a chartered surveyor, they may choose to report the matter to RICS.
 This will prompt the following steps –

 RICS reviews the information provided and decides whether the complaint indicates misconduct.
 If not, the matter ends there.
 If RICS is concerned, it will contact you, asking for more information.
 Ask us for legal advice before responding to the initial complaint.
 An eloquent response which dismisses any claims of misconduct can bring the issue to a close.

 RICS examines the response you provide and any other evidence that has been collected.
 The intention is to see whether RICS’ rules and standards have been upheld, and whether it is in the public interest to take disciplinary action.
 Even if disciplinary action is not taken, RICS may still provide you with some advice and to keep an official record of the complaint.

-If RICS believes you have not upheld the rules and standards expected of the profession, and you do not admit the allegations, the case is referred to the Conduct and Appeal Committee.
-This is independent and impartial to RICS.
-If the alleged misconduct is not serious, a single member of the committee decides the outcome.
+If RICS believes you have not upheld the rules and standards expected of the profession, and you do not admit the allegations, the case is referred to a Single Member of the Regulatory Tribunal (independent from RICS and the regulatory department).

 4. Referral to the Disciplinary Panel